National Lung Cancer Screening Program

-In July 2025, the Australian government is launching the National Lung Cancer Screening Program (NLCSP) which aims to promote earlier detection of lung cancer.
+In July 2025, the Australian government is launching the National Lung Cancer Screening Program (NLCSP) – a major health initiative designed to detect lung cancer earlier and improve patient outcomes.

 It is estimated that through the program, identification of early-stage cancer will increase from 16% to 60% and advanced-stage cancer will decrease from 53% to 11%.
 Ultimately, it is predicted that the NLCSP will help prevent over 500 deaths each year from lung cancer.